-Eat Street starts by hitting L.A. to feast on Sushi at the Jogasaki truck, Japanese cuisine with a Mexican twist.
-From there we say aloha to Opal's Thai Truck in Honolulu, as we sample their Pad Thai, Penang Curry and Drunken Noodles.
-It's an experience where you definitely get more bang-kok for your buck.
-Next we roll on down to Las Vegas, Nev., to really heat things up at the Sloppy Jo's truck whose concept revolves around one special ingredient, the New Mexican hatch chile that's used in every dish.
-Last but not least, we visit South Carolina for some magical stuffed chicken wings at the 2Fat2Fly truck.
+James Cunningham heads for LA to find the best sushi at the Jogasaki truck, which has perfected Japanese cuisine with a Mexican twist.
+From there it's "Aloha!" to Opal Thai Food Truck in Honolulu and orders up classics like Penang Curry and Drunken Noodles.
+Heat things up in Las Vegas at Sloppi Jo's Roving Eatery, a truck whose concept revolves around one special ingredient: the New Mexican hatch chile.
+Last but not least, roll into Columbia, South Carolina, for some magical stuffed chicken wings from the 2 Fat 2 Fly truck.

 First on the plate, James Cunningham highlights Rosa's Bella Cucina in Burbank, California, for a variety of Italian deli delights.
 Then all bets are off in Vegas for the best Dim Sum at the Tasty Bunz truck.
 Pick up dessert from the Yum Yum Cupcake Truck in Orlando, and check out the fantastic fresh fish tacos in Hawaii at Camille's On Wheels.

 James Cunningham's tour starts in South Carolina, where Bone-In Artisan Barbecue on Wheels takes pride in smoking their meats for at least 14 hours to perfect their Southern delights.
 Next, go-go crazy for the cracklin' duck herb sandwich and French-Asian fusion from the Dim Ssam a GoGo truck in Miami.
 Take a ride to Hawaii to feast on Filipino fusion food at the Flip't Out truck, and get bent out of shape with delight at the Crooked Spoon truck in Orlando, trying out their swordfish dish with shrimp and grits.